dsl-logo

 While a fixed rate home loan may make budgeting easier by providing repayment certainty, you may not be able to make extra repayments, or there may be caps on additional repayments per year (e.g. maximum of $20,000 annually).
 You may also not have access to features like an offset account or redraw facility.
 Fixed rates are available on owner-occupier and investment home loans.

-According to the Reserve Bank of Australia (RBA), only 1.4% of new owner-occupier loans in Australia are fixed.
+According to the Reserve Bank of Australia (RBA), only 1.9% of owner-occupier loans in Australia are fixed.
 Although, fixed lending has been higher in the past, especially when interest rates were recently at record lows.

 What happens at the end of your fixed home loan term?